JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 As a matter of fact, incorporation of cell membranes of tumor cells into nanoparticles and liposomes has been widely tried as cancer vaccines. \[4\] To the best of my knowledge (and the AI’s) no one has used lithography systems to generate those fragments.

 3\.
-Hydrogel or Matrix-Based Slow Release:
+Hydrogel or Acrylate Matrix-Based Slow Release:

 Pros: Sustained antigen presentation mimics a persistent infection, allowing better immune training.